 I am an Associate Professor in the School of Mathematical Sciences at the University of Northern Colorado.
 If you find yourself on campus, stop by my office in Ross Hall 2239G and say hi!

-Since arriving at UNC in 2011, I have taught Discrete Mathematics many times, as well as Modern Geometry I, Abstract Algebra I and II, Calculus I and II, Topics in Calculus, Basic Analysis I and II, Algorithms and Data Structures, History of Math, as well as graduate courses in Logic, Discrete Mathematics, Graph Theory, Analysis, Problem Solving, and Applied Probability and Statistics.
+Since arriving at UNC in 2011, I have taught Discrete Mathematics many times, as well as Modern Geometry I, Abstract Algebra I and II, Calculus I and II, Topics in Calculus, Basic Analysis I and II, Algorithms and Data Structures, History of Math, and also graduate courses in Logic, Discrete Mathematics, Graph Theory, Analysis, Problem Solving, and Applied Probability and Statistics.

 Previously I taught a wide variety of courses at Coastal Carolina University and at the University of Connecticut while I did my graduate work there.